undergrad-partner-school

 Deadlines

-The final day for applications to this school is January 15.
-If you are applying for a transfer, note that the application deadline is April 1.
+The final day for applications to Oberlin College is January 15.
+If you are applying for a transfer, the application deadline is April 1.

 Retention Rate

-As reported in 2024, the freshman retention rate for Oberlin College was 91%, which is an amazing retention rate only the most prestigious institutions achieve.
+The freshman retention rate for Oberlin College was 91% in 2025, which is an amazing retention rate only the most prestigious institutions achieve.

 Student Body

-Making the decision of which school is the right fit for you is not easy.
-Gaining a better insight into a school's student body helps you learn more about its culture and life.
+Picking a school that is the right place for you is not a simple task.
+Having a better insight into a school's student body helps you learn more about its culture and life.

 Main Student Body